d4rk-lucif3r/LuciferML/luciferml/supervised/README/Regression.md

         No. of neighbours for SMOTE.
 Default = 1

 Returns:

-        Dict Containing Name of Regressor, Its K-Fold Cross Validated Accuracy, RMSE, Prediction set
+        Dict Containing Name of Regressor, Its K-Fold Cross Validated Accuracy, RMSE, Prediction set Dataframe containing all the models and their accuracies when predictor is 'all'

 Example :